chinjieh/mugenplcfg/README.txt

 ## README FILE ##

-# ConfigTool is developed to support the Muen Project.
+# mugenplcfg is developed to support the Muen Project.
 It produces a system
 # policy file to be used by the Muen kernel.
 #
-# ConfigTool utilises a binding configuration file generated using the library
+# mugenplcfg utilises a binding configuration file generated using the library
 # PyXB, as a representation of the XSD schema.
 This file is to be named
 # 'schemaconfig.py'.
 #